-If you thought that beach camping was limited only to the coastal US States, you are in for a surprise.
+If you thought that near beach camping was limited only to the coastal US States, you are in for a surprise.

 Apostle Islands National Lakeshore, Wisconsin

 While the islands in the lake can be accessed only by a boat or a cruise, Big Bay State Park on Madeline Island can be accessed by cars from spring to fall.